Your Role in Creating a Net-Zero UK

 Thankfully it provided some simple guidelines for individuals and households.
 Some will be harder to achieve than others – depending on your personal circumstances – but it’s a good place to start.
 You’ll help soothe your eco-anxiety and reduce your impact on the environment.

-• Improve the energy efficiency of your home, with measures such as insulation and buying LED light bulbs: see this article for more advice on how to do this.
+• Improve the energy efficiency of your home, with measures such as insulation and swapping traditional lightbulbs to LEDs.

-• Walk, cycle or take public transport rather than using your car.
-If your lifestyle makes this tricky – maybe you live in the countryside and often ferry kids around, for example – then start by seeing if you could leave your car at home for at least one journey a week.
+• Walk, cycle or take public transport instead of using your car.
+If your lifestyle makes this tricky – maybe you live in the countryside and often ferry kids around, then start by seeing if you could leave your car at home for at least one journey a week.

-• Make your next car an electric one; they’re getting cheaper and better and will soon be the norm – not least because the sale of new petrol and diesel cars is to be banned from 2040.
-So even if you’re not in a position to buy a new car right now, start thinking electric.
+• Make your next car an electric one; they’re getting cheaper and better and will soon be the norm – not least because the sale of new petrol and diesel cars is to be banned from 2035.

 • Shift to a low-meat diet.
 This can reduce your dietary emissions by 35%.
 If you’re a true carnivore and really struggling to change, try starting with something like Meat Free Mondays.